TIMBER IS MAKING A COMEBACK

 LEGACY REIMAGINED

-To cap off this historical journey, it’s essential to recognize that the legacy of British Columbia’s timber industry is not just a relic of the past; it’s a blueprint for the future.
+To cap off this historical journey, it’s essential to recognize that the legacy of British Columbia’s timber industry is not merely a relic of the past; it’s a blueprint for the future.
 The pioneering spirit that drove the early lumberjacks and engineers to utilize the abundant Douglas Fir and other local woods is the same spirit that fuels our modern innovations in mass timber construction today.

-So, as you walk through our modern, sustainably-built wooden structures, remember that you’re not just stepping on wood; you’re stepping on the shoulders of giants.
-And just like the towering Douglas Firs that have long symbolized this province, we continue to reach for the sky.
+So, as you walk through our modern, sustainably built wooden structures, remember that you’re not just stepping on wood; you’re stepping on the shoulders of giants!
+And just like the towering Douglas Firs that have long symbolized this Province, we continue to reach for the sky.